fakedrtom/oncogemini/README.md

 database be pre-filtered to only include somatic mutations or that somatic mutations be clearly labeled in the VCF so they are incorporated as a filterable annotation within the database.
-If that is not possible, the *set_somatic* tool may be employed which allows for variants within a OncoGEMINI database to be “flagged” as somatic based on user defined criteria regarding normal and tumor sample sequencing depths and allele frequencies.
+If that is not possible, the *set_somatic* tool may be employed which allows for variants within a OncoGEMINI database to be “flagged” as somatic based on user defined criteria regarding normal and tumor genotypes or sample sequencing depths and allele frequencies.
 OncoGEMINI tools may then take advantage of the `--somatic-only` parameter to restrict variant evaluations to only those variants that have been marked as somatic in the database by the *set_somatic* tool.

 ### *set_somatic*
-The following parameters are available to *set_somatic* for defining potential somatic mutations:
+By default the *set_somatic* tool flags variants as somatic if all normal samples provided are genotyped as homozygous for the reference allele and at least one of the included tumor samples is genotyped as heterozygous or homozygous for the alternate allele.
+Users may override these defaults by providing more detailed requirements regarding allele frequencies, sequencing depths, and alternate read counts in both the normal and tumor samples, thus allowing more specific designation of variants that should be flagged as somatic or not.
+The following parameters are available to *set_somatic* for defining potential somatic
+mutations:
 ```
 optional arguments:
   -h, --help            show this help message and exit